 Health Insurance and Health and Counseling Fee

 All students attending the University of Denver are required to participate in the Student Health Insurance Plan if they do not have adequate personal health insurance coverage.
-The 2012-2013 premium is $1,465 per semester.
+The 2017-2018 premium is $1,465 per semester.

 Additionally, all Denver Law students charged a Health and Counseling Fee which covers many of the services provided by the Heath and Counseling Center (HCC).
 This fee is $293 per semester for the 2017-18 academic year and can be waived.
 More information about fees and coverage can be found on the Health & Counseling Center website.

-Health insurance may be waived online through the “Law Student” tab of webCentral.
+Health insurance may be waived online through the “Law Student” tab of PioneerWeb.
 The Accept/Waive Health Insurance link is listed under the “Registration Tools” box.
 You will need to wait until you are registered for classes before these fees can be waived (our Registrar’s Office usually begins registering students in early July).

 For information about the Health Insurance Plan and Health and Counseling Fee, please contact:

 Orientation is mandatory for incoming first-year, transfer and visiting students.
 It is structured to allow you to learn about the law school, meet fellow students, faculty, and administrators, and take care of all necessary business before classes begin.
 Orientation will be held the week of August 6th-10th, 2018.

 - Additional information about orientation will be made available in the summer and can also be found on the Student Affairs Office website.

 First-year and advanced standing students are automatically scheduled for their classes.
 The full-time division is divided into three sections and the part-time division is its own section.
 Students in each section take their required core courses together and divide into even smaller groups for the school’s unique Lawyering Process course, which gives first-year students early, hands-on exposure to the crucial skills of research, writing, negotiation, and persuasion.